List of Codename: Kids Next Door episodes

 Each season consists of 13 episodes, most of which are composed of two 11-minute stories, making about 26 segments per season.
 There are also several full-length 22-minute episodes.
 Each title is in the form of an acronym that gives the viewer clues as to what the plot is.
-Spin-off media include comic books, trading cards, toys, and two compilation DVDs released in 2004 and 2005, titled Sooper Hugest Missions: File One and File Two.
+Tie-in media includes comic books, trading cards, toys, and two compilation DVDs released in 2004 and 2005, titled Sooper Hugest Missions: File One and File Two.